 First things first, in this China train guide we will start with how to book your train tickets.
 From our experience we recommend using Trip.com.
 It is an English language site displaying all the train trips available.
 You can easily sign up for an account and start searching for your departure and destination points by the date and time required.

 You will find a multitude of options on Trip.com.
 Fast trains, commuter trains, overnight sleeper trains All will have different lengths of a journey, cost and sometimes different departure and arrival points.
 The high-speed network stations are usually on the outskirts of the city.

 This is where train travel in China becomes different when you book.
 You select your train with Trip.com and pay for it.
 Trip.com then submits your request to China Rail for you.
 You may get a confirmation within minutes or you may get it within weeks.
 Nevertheless, your train trip in China is not confirmed until you get an email advising confirmation.

-Using Trip.com to book our train travel in China tickets was easy and very straight forward.
+Using Trip.com to book our train travel in mainland China was easy and very straightforward.
 You follow the instructions on the site which are easy to follow.
 Just remember you must have your PASSPORT with you when you book as your passport number needs to be entered.